rajukaranam/CT-AndroidModuler/README.md

 Simple Modular Architecture for single APP
 ![Dependency graph for Single APP](/assets/modularization_one.png "for single app")

-Here the challenge is we have to manage the Gradle an advanced build toolkit, to automate and mange the build process while letting you define flexible, custom build configurations.
+Here the challenge is we have to manage the Gradle for each module individually
+(Gradle an advanced build toolkit, to automate and mange the build process while letting you define flexible, custom build configurations.
-Each build configuration can define its own set of code and resources while reusing the parts common to all versions of your app. we have to mange this gradle for each module individually
+Each build configuration can define its own set of code and resources while reusing the parts common to all versions of your app.)